*Actual Patients

 Smile Experts

-Orthodontists like Dr. Tabakman and Dr. Bloome obtain their bachelor’s degree before getting their doctorate degree from dental school.
+Orthodontists like Dr. Tabakman, Dr. Bloome and Dr. Mount obtain their bachelor’s degrees before getting their doctorate degrees from dental school.
 After dental school, dentists begin practicing their craft, while orthodontists go on to receive two to three more years of specialty training in an orthodontic residency program.
 When they finish learning the intricacies of perfecting smiles, they become certified specialists in orthodontics.

 Do I Have to See an Orthodontist?

 If you’re considering straightening your teeth, it’s wise to visit an orthodontist.
 They have the knowledge, training and experience to diagnose the underlying cause of your malocclusion (“bad bite”) and create a personalized treatment plan that will give you the best outcome possible.
 Shifting the teeth and jaw into place is more complicated than simply putting on some brackets or handing you Invisalign aligners.
 It involves intensive planning since orthodontics creates permanent changes in your anatomy.
 That’s why seeing a specialist is crucial.
-Dr. Tabakman and Dr. Bloome are experts at striking the perfect balance between aesthetics and function for stunning results that last a lifetime.
-To find out how our orthodontists can help you, book a free consultation at Houston Orthodontic Specialists online or by calling us at (713) 667-6000 (Bellaire) or (281) 752-4222 (West Houston) today!
+Dr. Tabakman, Dr. Bloome and Dr. Mount are experts at striking the perfect balance between aesthetics and function for stunning results that last a lifetime.
+To find out how our orthodontists can help you, book a free consultation at Houston Orthodontic Specialists online or by calling one of our offices today.

 Orthodontics by the Numbers